Yuan134/Yuan-Chan/README.md

 # SELF GUIDED DATA STRUCTURES & ALGORITHMS CODING PROJECTS IN PYTHON

+Unguided projects for data structures and algorithms using Python coding.
+Refer to attached analysis reports for a summary of results and insights.

+### 1. Lab1
+Python module to convert Prefix notation into Postfix notation using a Stack data structure

-### 1. Lab2
+### 2. Lab2
 Python module to convert Prefix notation into Postfix notation using: a) Direct recursive approach b) Binary tree based recursive approach

-### 2. Lab3
+### 3. Lab3
 Python module to employ Huffman encoding / decoding.
-Includes module to convert a corpus text into a Huffman Frequency table.
+Includes module to convert a corpus text into a Huffman Frequency table

+### 4. Lab4
+Python module to compare Quick Sort algorithm against Natural Merge Sort against datasets containing various sizes (up to 3000) randomly generated integers